 - In most cases, two proofs will be provided – a first and final proof.
 After receipt of the first proof, please review carefully and submit all corrections/adjustments at the same time.
 The final proof should be reviewed for typos or factual mistakes.
 (New multi-page materials for marketing or fundraising may require additional rounds of proofs depending on the complexity of the project.)

-The graphic designers in CoMPA supply a variety of support services for college-wide publications.
+The graphic designers in University Relations supply a variety of support services for university-wide publications.

-Our designers offer the following services to the college community:
+Our designers offer the following services to the university community: